 - Are willing to commit to years of language learning

 ...then Finland, Denmark, or the Netherlands could be genuinely life-changing.
 The work-life balance alone is transformative for Americans used to the grind.
+Read our complete guide to moving to Finland for the full picture on visas, costs, and what daily life really looks like.

 But if you want to feel happy quickly — within months rather than years — the data overwhelmingly points south: Spain, Portugal, Mexico, Costa Rica, Colombia, Thailand.